pseudolanguagecompiler/pseudo_c/README.md

 ## Multi-paradigm programming

-A universal pseudocode compiler enables **adaptive multi-paradigm programming**, dynamically switching computation styles (e.g., imperative to functional, or even supporting other paradigms that have yet to emerge) mid-algorithm based on runtime conditions—impossible in rigid languages like Python or Haskell.
-For example, `SORT array IMPERATIVELY then MAP functionally` mutates small data like C++ before scaling to parallel map/reduce like Lisp; or, if we imagine something that may not be practical today but will be in the future for example,`SEARCH database QUANTUM else BRUTE_FORCE classically` leverages superposition with classical fallback.
-This kind of mixed-paradigm approach would be extremely difficult in classical languages.
-This abstracts "how" to compute via universal grammar, overcoming paradigm lock-in and enabling self-optimizing algorithms.
+A universal pseudocode compiler enables **multi-paradigm programming**, dynamically switching computation styles (e.g., imperative to functional, or even supporting other paradigms that have yet to emerge) mid-algorithm based on runtime conditions—impossible in rigid languages like Python or Haskell.
+For an extreme example to illustrate the point consider this pseudocode `SORT array IMPERATIVELY then MAP functionally` mutates small data like C++ before scaling to parallel map/reduce like Lisp; or, if we imagine something that may not be practical today but will be in the future for example,`SEARCH database QUANTUM else BRUTE_FORCE chas a  classical fallback.
+The compiler may support paradigms that have not yet been invented or implemented.

 ## 🤔 FAQ